-Capital and credit markets around the world have been relatively stable since 2012, although financial markets experienced high volatility in the last quarter of 2014, which continued into 2015.
-In 2015, interest rates declined to historically low levels and the spreads for credit and liquidity risk that had to be paid when raising long-term funds decreased.
-The lingering risk of a sovereign default continues to pose a threat to financial markets.
-Further, the European markets may be negatively impacted by uncertainties surrounding the exit of one or more Member States.
+Following a period of relative stability, financial markets have experienced high volatility since the last quarter of 2014 and periods of volatility continued through 2015 and into 2016.
+In addition, credit markets experienced elevated levels of volatility during 2016, partly due to low commodities prices.
+In 2016, interest rates in Europe remained at historically low levels and the spreads for credit and liquidity risk that had to be paid when raising long-term funds decreased.
+Further, the European markets may be negatively impacted by uncertainties surrounding the exit of the United Kingdom from the European Union and the attendant exit process, and potential consequences for the EU and other Member States.
 During periods of volatility, BNG Bank has benefited from its low risk profile and has always been able to access the capital markets.
-In 2015, capital market funding resulted in lower credit spreads on long-term funding compared to the prior two years.
 See also "Principal Factors Affecting Results of Operations - Funding".

-BNG Bank obtained long-term funding for its lending and refinancing purposes in 2015 of €17.7 billion (2014: €14.9 billion; 2013: €15.0 billion) by means of 71 issues (2014: 78 issues; 2013: 90 issues).
-The amount of long-term funding in 2015 exceeded the forecast partly because a number of investors wanted to extend the maturity of existing financing.
+BNG Bank obtained long-term funding for its lending and refinancing purposes in 2016 of €18.1 billion (2015: €15.8 billion; 2014: €14.9 billion) by means of 65 issues (2015: 71 issues; 2014: 78 issues).
+The amount of long-term funding in 2016 met BNG Bank's expectations.
 In addition, BNG Bank focused on attracting long-term funding and reducing the use of its (short term) ECP programme for obtaining funding for its lending and refinancing purposes.
-In line with the relatively short maturities of new long-term lending, the weighted average maturity of the issues increased by 0.3 years to 5.8 years in 2015 from 5.5 years in 2014 (2013: 6.6 years).
-In 2015, BNG Bank issued in eight different currencies and in 2014 and 2013 BNG Bank issued in 10 and 9 different currencies, respectively.
+In line with the relatively short maturities of new long-term lending, the weighted average maturity of the issues increased by 0.5 years to 6.3 years in 2016 from 5.8 years in 2015 (2014: 5.5 years).
+In 2016, BNG Bank issued in six different currencies and in 2015 and 2014 BNG Bank issued in eight and ten different currencies, respectively.

 BNG Bank's long-term funding is almost entirely carried out through the issuance of bonds under this Program with €100 billion (or the equivalent in other currencies) available to be issued under this Program.
-At 31 December 2015, the equivalent of €0.2 billion had been issued under this Program.
+At 31 December 2016, the equivalent of €84.6 billion had been issued under this Program.
 BNG Bank's funding policy is designed to provide it with flexibility to respond to investor demand.
 This approach seeks to strengthen relations with investors and enable BNG Bank to attract funding on competitive terms.
 BNG Bank raises funding in several currencies, with the terms and conditions tailored to the needs of both institutional and private investors.
 In addition to this Program, BNG Bank has a Kangaroo Medium Term Note Program for issuing up to AUD 10 billion denominated in Australian and New Zealand dollars and a Samurai shelf registration and an Uridashi shelf registration specifically designed for Japanese investors.
-At 31 December 2015, AUD 3.5 billion had been issued under this Kangaroo Medium Term Note Programme and JPY 65 billion had been issued under the Samurai shelf registration.
+At 31 December 2016, AUD 3.8 billion had been issued under this Kangaroo Medium Term Note Programme.
 The currency and interest risks of bonds are fully hedged.